RMerl/asuswrt-merlin/README-merlin.txt

 * WakeOnLan *
 There's a new Tools section on the web interface.
 From there you can enter a target computer's MAC address to send it a WakeOnLan packet.
-There is also a list of recently seen clients on that page - you can click on an entry to automatically enter it as your target.
+You can also create a list of MAC addresses that will be stored in nvram, and on which you can click to automatically fill the target field.

 * SSHD *